etcd-io/etcd/Documentation/2.0/admin_guide.md

 #### Restoring the cluster

 Now that the node is running successfully, you can add more nodes to the cluster and restore resiliency.
 See the [runtime configuration](runtime-configuration.md) guide for more details.

+### Client Request Timeout

+etcd sets different timeouts for various types of client requests.
+The timeout value is not tunable now, which will be improved soon(https://github.com/coreos/etcd/issues/2038).

+#### Get requests

+No timeout is set for get requests, because etcd can always return the result in a short time.

+#### Watch requests

+Unlimited timeout is set for watch requests.
+Clients can keep long-polling watch requests as long as they want.

+#### Delete, Put, Post, QuorumGet requests

+The default timeout is large enough to allow all key modifications in a healthy cluster, even when it is electing a new leader.

+If the request times out, it indicates three possibilities:

+1. the request is lost when switching leader, which occurs occasionally
+2. the request is sent to a network-isolated member
+3. the cluster is unhealthy, or even out-of-work

+If case 2 or 3 happens, administrators should resolve it as soon as possible.